hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/finish.md

 With these steps you have learned:

-- &#x2714; how to layout the source directory structure for a Kubectl plugin,
+- &#x2714; how to layout the source directory structure for a kubectl plugin,
 - &#x2714; how to connect implementation logic to command,
 - &#x2714; how to work with client references that can administer Kubernetes,
 - &#x2714; how to list and create Pods via a custom plugin